 Eating either of these fermented dishes has been shown to relieve gut inflammation as it creates bacteria beneficial to your gut, also known as probiotics.
 Sauerkraut is also high in vitamins while remaining low in calories.
 Research suggests that “specific phytochemicals of sauerkraut have antioxidant, anti-inflammatory, and a chemopreventive action against certain types of cancer.”

 To experience the anti-inflammatory effects of sauerkraut, skip the processed hot dog and add it instead to a leafy salad.
 You can also enjoy sauerkraut or kimchi as a side dish or a snack.
-While sauerkraut can be purchased at the store, try this recipe from our friend Minimalist Baker.
-Using seven simple and affordable ingredients (including other anti-inflammatory foods like beets, ginger, and turmeric), her recipe is sure to have your gut feeling good as new.
+While sauerkraut can be purchased at the store, try this recipe from the Minimalist Baker.
+Shes uses seven simple and affordable ingredients in this recipe that is sure to have your gut feeling good as new.

 5. Green Tea

 If you are experiencing gut inflammation, skip the coffee and opt instead for a mug of green tea.
-Research now suggests that green tea is a powerful fighter of inflammation and we should all be drinking 3-4 cups a day.
-This warm and comforting beverage—sometimes called the ‘healthiest beverage on the planet’—is also known to help with cardiovascular prevention, protect your brain as it ages, and fight off certain kinds of cancer.
+Research now suggests that green tea is a powerful fighter of inflammation, and we should all be drinking three to four cups a day.
+This warm and comforting beverage, which is sometimes called the ‘healthiest beverage on the planet,’ is known to help with cardiovascular prevention, protect your brain as it ages, and fight off certain kinds of cancer.

 Anti-Inflammatory Spices & Supplements

-An Indian spice popular in curries, Turmeric can be traced back to Ayurvedic medicine (one of the oldest systems of medicine in the world) where it was specifically used as a remedy for inflammatory conditions.
-Recent studies also show curcumin, an antioxidant plant pigment found in turmeric that gives it is yellow color has anti-inflammatory properties.
-Curcumin may also help prevent cancer and cognitive declines onset by aging.
+An Indian spice popular in curries, Turmeric can be traced back to Ayurvedic medicine (one of the oldest systems of medicine in the world), where it was explicitly used as a remedy for inflammatory conditions.
+Recent studies also show curcumin, an antioxidant plant pigment found in Turmeric (which gives it a yellow color), has anti-inflammatory properties.
+Curcumin may also help prevent cancer and cognitive decline.

 7. Clove Oil